Manaslu Circuit Trek

 • Breakfast/Lunch/Dinner/Local cuisine

-• Himlung Himal glows silver
+• Himlung Himal shines in soft silver

-You feel oxygen returning to your lungs, warmth returning to your body, and a deep sense of achievement settling quietly inside you.
+By the time you reach Bimthang, you feel the change immediately.
+Oxygen returns to your lungs, warmth returns to your body, and a deep sense of achievement settles inside.

 • Guest House/Lodges